The number one problem we hear from salespeople at product-led companies is: 'I have so many users I could talk to. Where do I focus?'

-Enter the product-qualified lead (PQL).
-The PQL combines signals from both what the lead is doing in your product AND who they are.
+Enter the Product Qualified Lead (PQL).
+The PQL combines signals from both what the lead is doing in your SaaS product AND who they are.

 - Intent → how is the user or account using your product? (product usage)